 See a complete list and description of MPCP Parent Jobs.

 Tuition and Fees cover only 80% of the co-op’s annual budget.
 We conduct annual fundraising efforts to make up that gap.

 MPCP does not require families to raise a specified amount of money.
 Rather, our fundraising goal is simply the participation of 100% of our member families.

-Our current primary fundraiser is the Polar Bear Plunge.
-Each winter, we hold a morning family event in which co-op members, friends and family take the Plunge into Lake Washington outside our Bathhouse.
+Our primary fundraiser is a fun, community event in February.
 We fundraise in support of the event, reaching out to our larger community.
-Find out more about the Polar Bear Plunge